 How far are you willing to go to meet your idol?
 Most people line up for hours for autographs or simply show their support virtually.
 Not Mizuki Ashiya (played by Horikita Maki)!
 She instead decides to disguise herself as a boy and enroll in the all-boys boarding school her idol is staying in.
 Her model, the high jump athlete Izumi Sano (played by Oguri Shun), has given up the sport due to an injury.
 Now, it is up to Mizuki Ashiya to get him to jump whilst also keeping up her disguise.
 This drama is loosely based on the manga series of the same name by Hisaya Nakajo.

 What is it with girls disguising themselves as men in these Japanese rom-com dramas?
-It often leads to hilarious comedic scenes when people find out their secret.
+It often leads to hilarious comedic scenes when people find out their secrets.
 Ok, some of these scenes are very over-the-top with their comedy, but it adds charm to the show.
 There’s a lot to this short Jdrama romance, but the most interesting is the story between our main characters.
 Horikita Maki and Oguri Shun act their parts brilliantly, with a heartfelt story developing between the two of them.
 The side characters don’t slack off either.
 This is a drama you will be invested in from start to finish.

 5. Gokusen (2002)